constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 It can be implemented in multiple ways, for example, as an obligation to participate in a minimum percentage of queries or a number links to provide.
 This enforcement could be managed by a community-specific structure with policies in that regard.
-Given that a user doesn't respect the policy, they cannot access the results of that community, so it is a form of social contract.
+Given that a user does not respect the policy, they cannot access the results of that community, so it is a form of social contract.